Damon Heta: 2021–2022: World Cup champion

-2023
+2023: World Matchplay quarter-final

 Heta entered the second round of the 2023 World Championship as 20th seed and won his opening match, whitewashing two-time world champion Adrian Lewis 3–0.
 However, he faced a whitewash from Joe Cullen in the third round, losing 4–0 and exiting the tournament.

 In their defence of the World Cup of Darts, Heta and Australia teammate Simon Whitlock reached the quarter-finals but were beaten by Belgium (Dimitri Van den Bergh and Kim Huybrechts) in a deciding leg.
 At the World Matchplay, Heta earned his first win at the event in his 10–5 victory over Josh Rock in the first round.
 He followed that with a dominant 11–1 win against Brendan Dolan to advance to the quarter-finals, where he was defeated 16–13 by Luke Humphries.
 Heta qualified for the Grand Slam of Darts through the Tour Card Holder Qualifier.
 He progressed to the knockout rounds by finishing second in Group H with 5–4 wins over Ricardo Pietreczko and Beau Greaves respectively and a 5–2 loss to Nathan Aspinall.
 In the second round, he produced a surprise 10–7 victory over Michael van Gerwen.
 He was eliminated by Rob Cross 16–6 in the quarter-finals.
 He reached another major quarter-final at the Players Championship Finals, where he lost 10–6 to Ryan Joyce.

 Heta was a three-time ranking finalist in 2023.
 In the lead-up to the World Cup of Darts, he won Players Championship 14 by defeating Luke Woodhouse 8–2 in the final.
 The next month, in the lead-up to the World Matchplay, he claimed his second title of the year by beating Ryan Joyce 8–4 in the final of Players Championship 16.
 He reached a third final in October but missed out on the Players Championship 28 title in an 8–6 loss to Ross Smith.
 He was also runner-up at the New South Wales Darts Masters, but failed to capture a second World Series title as he lost 8–1 to Rob Cross.